the-arctic-sun/spaghetti-mlops/README.md

 The dataset was downloaded using the **Roboflow API**.

+- Download the dataset you want to train
 - Dataset exported in the required format for training
 - No proprietary or company dataset is used
 - Fully independent and reproducible setup

+For this project, I downloaded a **spaghetti segmentation dataset** that was already provided in **YOLO26 format**, making it directly compatible with training.

 ### Download Script provided by Roboflow